JohnsonL111/Even-Coloring-Game/README.md

 When a game ends your:
 <br>
-(1) Sum of Rows list will be converted into a horizontal image consisting of a colored blocks of x pixels wide/tall (determined by user) seperated by a black block of 10 pixels wide/tall.
+-Sum of Rows list will be converted into a horizontal image consisting of a colored blocks of x pixels wide/tall (determined by user) seperated by a black block of 10 pixels wide/tall.
 <br>
-(2) Sum of Columns list will be converted into a vertical image consisting of a colored blocks of x pixels wide/tall (determined by user) seperated by a black block of 10 pixels wide/tall.
+-Sum of Columns list will be converted into a vertical image consisting of a colored blocks of x pixels wide/tall (determined by user) seperated by a black block of 10 pixels wide/tall.
 <br>
 * Each number in the list corrsponds to a colour.
 <br>